BrainTravelingWaves/22K_waves-1.0/README.md

 https://cloud.mail.ru/public/V768/P9rgxNMr6

 See test data in 22K_waves1.0/data

-In the new version some scripts have been fixed and added script plot_wave for wave visualization.
+In the new version some scripts have been fixed and added script plot_wave for wave visualization